lintanglle/arclinkpay/README.md

 ## Disclaimer

 This project does not currently process real payments.
-Wallet connection, real Arc transactions, and onchain USDC settlement will be added in a later milestone.
+Real wallet connection and onchain USDC settlement will be added in a later milestone.

 ## Local Development